uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

 # Requirements

 * WARNING: Check this over again
-* [ ] Implement the webservice as described in the user stories
+* Implement the webservice as described in the user stories
-* [ ] Provide a webservice interface that is restful
+* Provide a webservice interface that is restful
-* [ ] Provide a web UI interface that is usable
+* Provide a web UI interface that is usable
-* [ ] Prove your project by connecting with at least 1 clone of your project.
+* Prove your project by connecting with at least 1 clone of your project.
-* [ ] Prove your project by connecting with at least 2 other groups.
+* Prove your project by connecting with at least 2 other groups.
-* [ ] Prove your project by connecting with at least 3 other groups.
+* Prove your project by connecting with at least 3 other groups.
-* [ ] Make a video demo of your blog (desktop-recorder is ok)
+* Make a video demo of your blog (desktop-recorder is ok)
     * Your video may not be a part of your presentation.
-* [ ] Make a presentation about your blog
+* Make a presentation about your blog
-* [ ] Follow the guidelines in the [project spec]({filename}/general/project.md) for URLs and services
+* Follow the guidelines in the [project spec]({filename}/general/project.md) for URLs and services
-* [ ] Allow users to accept or reject follow requests
+* Allow users to accept or reject follow requests
-* [ ] Images get the same protection that posts get as they are POSTS
+* Images get the same protection that posts get as they are POSTS

+## API Requirements

+When building your API, try to adhere to these rules for easy compatibility with other groups:

+* REST API calls may be prefixed. ie. `http://service_address/api/authors/{AUTHOR_ID}/posts/`
+* Document your service address, port, hostname, prefix(if used), and the username/password for HTTP Basic Auth in your README so that HTTP clients can connect to your API.
+* You **must** be compatible with the API specification and examples listed above in this document.
+    * You **may** need to add some additional things for compatibility with other groups due to varying interpretations.
+    * You **may** add additional endpoints and JSON keys as long as you provide the ones listed above.

 # Take-aways

-* [ ] 1 Working Website
+* 1 Working Website
-* [ ] 1 Github git repo
+* 1 Github git repo
-* [ ] 1 Presentation
+* 1 Presentation
     * May not include the video
-* [ ] 1 OpenAPI ('Swagger') specification for your API
+* 1 OpenAPI ('Swagger') specification for your API
-* [ ] 1 Video
+* 1 Video

 # Restrictions

-* [ ] Use Python 3.8+ (otherwise get approval from the instructor)
-* [ ] Use Django or Flask (otherwise get approval from the instructor)
-    * You must use a single django or a single flask to serve both frontend (for browser) and backend api, distinguish between the two using routes or django "apps" or whatever.
-* [ ] You must use a single git repository that contains everything.
+*  You must use a single git repository that contains everything.
-* [ ] Must run on one of the following:
+*  Must run on:
-    * [ ] provided (usually Cybera) VMs
-    * [ ] Heroku
+    *  Heroku or Cybera VM
         * Other hosting on approval: you must get approval in advance from the instructor.
             * You are responsible for any problems that come up as a result.
             * You are responsible for any surprise fees that come up as a result.
             * Often when groups use some other hosting service that isn't Heroku they get shut off, blocked by firewalls, and/or hit with surprise fees.
+    * Use Django or Flask (otherwise get approval from the instructor)
+        * You must use a single django or a single flask to serve both frontend (for browser) and backend api, distinguish between the two using routes or django "apps" or whatever.
+        * Use Python 3.8+ (otherwise get approval from the instructor)
-    * [ ] Must use a postgres, sqlite, or mariadb database for storage.
+    * Must use a postgres, sqlite, or mariadb database for storage.
+        * For Heroku this must be postgres (sqlite doesn't work correctly on Heroku).
         * Database provider must be the same provider as your website hosting.
     * Splitting frontend/backend hosting is not allowed, this has caused too many problems.
-* [ ] License your code properly (use an OSI approved license)
+* License your code properly (use an OSI approved license)
     * Put your name (or some representation of you like GeneralHuxFan768) on it!

+## Things that are allowed

+* You may use React if you choose, but generally this is more difficult and takes more work so it is not recommended.
+    * Django templates or lighter-weight frameworks like Vue are generally easier and take less work.
+    * If you use React, you must still serve everything (including React js and html) through the same Django/Flask server that is serving the API backend.

 # Groupwork Guidelines